wazo-platform/wazo-platform.org/content/uc-doc/administration/security.md

 The usual way of defining ACLs for a PJSIP template is to use the `permit`/`deny` keywords.
 However, wazo-confgend does not generate options in order in the PJSIP configuration file.
 This means that sometimes the `permit` options appear before the `deny` and sometimes the reverse is true.
-To counter this, it is possible and recommended to _only_ use the `permit` keyword with the following techniques, depending on how you want to use the ACL
+To work around this, it is possible and recommended to _only_ use the `permit` keyword along with exclamation marks in order to both allow and exclude specific addresses, such as demonstrated in the following examples.

 ### Allowing only certain IP addresses